 I confirm that the practitioners named above have declared themselves suitably trained and competent to work under this PGD.
-I give authorisation on behalf of the following organisation for the above named health care professionals who have signed the PGD to work under it.
+I give authorisation on behalf of (insert name of practice) for the above named health care professionals who have signed the PGD to work under it.
 Name Designation Signature Date